praveen-sonare/agl-service-mediascanner/README.md

 | genre       | genre type for media entry                  |
 | type        | media entry data type *(e.g audio, video)*  |

+If no media is present, the an empty array will be returned.

 ## Events

 | Name           | Description                                        |